ryanmcalister/unotes/README.md

 # ♥

-If find Unotes useful, please [write a review](https://marketplace.visualstudio.com/items?itemName=ryanmcalister.Unotes&ssr=false#review-details).
+If you find Unotes useful, please [write a review](https://marketplace.visualstudio.com/items?itemName=ryanmcalister.Unotes&ssr=false#review-details).

 # What's new in Unotes 1.0